IvanX8635/github-tutorial-1/README.md

 1. `cd into the directory` (ex. `cd github-learning`)
 2. `git init`
 3. `touch "file-name"` to make a file
-4. Add or edit stuff on your file
+4. Make changes in your repository
+5. What is under may be unecessary
 5. `git add .`
 6. `git commit -m “message”` (ex. `git commit -m “change cat to dog”`)